paaatcha/paaatcha.github.io/index.md

 If you're interested in learning more about my career and work experience, please refer to [Profile](profile).
 To find out more about my research topics and groups I'm affiliated with, as well as my [list of publications](/research/#list-of-publications), check out my [Research](research) page.
 If you'd like to see my awards, honors, and prizes, head to the [Awards section](awards).
 In the teaching section, you'll find my teaching materials and information on how to book a conversation with me.

+If you're interested in the projects I'm leading or collaborating with, please check the [PAD-UFES website](http://pad.ufes.br/padtech/) and [my lab's website](http://life.ufes.br).

 If you're looking for opportunities to work with me or want to have look at my current and former students, please check the [Students](students) page.

 Lastly, in the [blog](blog) area, I share my thoughts, tutorials for my students, and other related content.
 Most of the posts are written in Portuguese because my primary audience is Brazilian.